Frequently Asked Questions

 Mason SBDC provides counseling and training services to local entrepreneurs to start and grow their businesses at no cost.
 We serve small businesses in Fairfax County, Prince William County, Arlington County, and the City of Manassas.

 Yes, all our counseling sessions are by appointments only.
-Our sessions are normally during business hours (9AM – 5PM) on weekdays, expect for holidays and winter break.
+Our sessions are normally during business hours (9AM – 5PM) on weekdays, except for holidays and winter break.

 We provide services at no cost thanks to our sponsors: the U.S. Small Business Administration, George Mason University, Prince William County’s Department of Economic Development, the Manassas City Economic Development Authority, and Virginia Small Business Development Center.